 Let’s talk about productivity.
 Chances are, you’ve seen numerous articles touting the benefits of using, at the least, a dual display setup.
 The primary reason for this is screen real estate.
 More space means less minimizing, maximizing, and command-tabbing between active windows.

 The thing is… more displays don't intrinsically mean more space.
 If you’re using two displays with low resolutions, you’re not truly maximizing your space and you’re still wasting time flipping between application windows.
-Additionally, some computers (yes, I’m looking at you, MacBook Air) only have a single video port, forcing you to rely on expensive dongles and adapters.
+Additionally, some computers (yes, I’m looking at you, MacBook Air) only have a single video port.

 Enter the Ultrawide: With one display, you are able to virtually gain two, or even three, displays in a single, space-saving form factor.
 Paired with an application for managing windows, such as Moom, you can keep all of your applications open, side by side, and move between them with ease.